128 Basic Korean Words and Phrases Every Learner Should Know

-This takes place on January first and is typically celebrated like other countries around the globe: with lots of food, drinks, music and fireworks.
+This takes place on January 1st and is typically celebrated like other countries around the globe: with lots of food, drinks, music and fireworks.
 It’s also known as Shinjeong, which is the solar new year in the Gregorian calendar, as opposed to the lunar new year (see below).

-“Seolnal” is more culturally significant for Korea—a celebration based on the lunar calendar which has only 354 days to the year.
-Celebrations follow a few weeks after “Sinjeong.”
-The Lunar New Year is usually a three-day affair—covering the day before “Seolnal,” the day itself, and the day after.
+Seolnal is more culturally significant for Korea—a celebration based on the lunar calendar which has only 354 days to the year.
+The Lunar New Year is usually a three-day affair, covering the day before Seolnal, the day itself, and the day after.

 Koreans often go back to their hometowns bringing gifts for parents and paying respects to their ancestors.
-“Hanbok,” the traditional garb is worn on the day itself.
+Hanbok, the traditional garment is worn on the day itself.
 Tables get loaded with food which almost always includes rice cake soup and fried pancakes.

 In the afternoon of March 1, 1919, Korean activists declared “everlasting liberty” from Japanese occupiers who controlled the Korean peninsula at that time.
 The independence document touted Korea’s 5,000-year-long history and their right to freely co-exist with all humankind.

 Every Korean child is excited for the fifth of May celebrations.
-It’s like Christmas in May.
 They get their gifts they’ve been hinting for the longest time.
 There could also be money involved.
 Mom and dad also take them to amusement parks, zoos, malls and museums to give them the time of their lives.

-부처님 오신 날 — “Bucheonnim Osinnal” (Buddha’s Birthday)
+부처님 오신 날 (Boo-cheo-nim Oh-shin-nal) — Buddha’s Birthday

 Buddhism is one of the major religions in Korea.
 It’s celebrated on the eighth day of the fourth month of the Lunar calendar.